 Although drug addiction treatment has a solution, the treatment is a lifelong process.
 If you are not careful, it might trigger relapses.

-While recovering from drug addiction, always choose a drug addiction rehab center that offers aftercare services.
+While recovering from drug addiction, choose a drug addiction rehab center in Delray Beach that offers aftercare services.

 After-care services involve the relevant instrument and tools that educate the patients about addiction and ensure they avoid doing things that can result in relapse.